xiaoxx970/chatgpt-in-terminal/README.md

 - `/usage`: Display the API credits summary

   > This feature may not be stable.
-If it doesn't work, you can use `./billing_api_test` to test API status.
+If it fails to operate, you can visit the [usage page](https://platform.openai.com/account/usage) to view further information.
-  >
-  > Note: `./billing_api_test` is a bash script and cannot be run directly on Windows.
-If you are using Windows and need to test the API status, you can choose to use Git Bash or WSL.
-And plus, this script also relies on curl and jq, so make sure you have installed them correctly.

 - `/model`: Show or change the Model in use